We Were Soldiers: Critical response

-Involved combatant's response
+Involved combatants' response

 Hal Moore, who had long been critical of many Vietnam War films for their negative portrayals of American servicemen, publicly expressed approval of the film and is featured in segments of the DVD.

-Retired Colonel Rick Rescorla, who played an important role in the book (and was pictured on the book's cover), was disappointed – after reading the script – to learn that he and his unit had been left out of the film.
-In one key incident, the finding of a vintage French bugle on a dying Vietnamese soldier, the English-born Rescorla is replaced by a nameless Welsh platoon leader.
+Retired Colonel Rick Rescorla, a central figure in the book, was disappointed – after reading the script – to learn that he and his unit had been left out of the film.